mbezaire/labs/ghk/README.md

 Open ghk.py to begin.

 **Note:** it may be easier to work inside the regular CS50 code website instead of this sandbox.
-To do so, copy the contents of nernst.py and paste into a new ghk.py file within https://code.cs50.io .
+To do so, copy the contents of ghk.py and paste into a new ghk.py file within https://code.cs50.io .

-First, we'll define a function called `nernst` that takes in seven arguments:
+First, we'll define a function called `ghk` that takes in seven arguments:
 * the valence of the ion
 * the intracellular concentration of each of Na, K, and Cl in mM
 * the extracellular concentration of each of Na, K, and Cl in mM